tiann/epic/README.md

 Integration
 -----------

-Directly add epic aar to your project as compile libraries, it contains a jar file "dexposedbridge.jar" two so files "libdexposed.so libepic.so" from 'epic' directory.

-Gradle dependency like following(jcenter):
+Directly add epic aar to your project as compile libraries, Gradle dependency like following(jcenter):

 ```groovy
 dependencies {